 To ensure safety and security for the employees, tenant companies, and visitors to buildings and facilities managed by the Group, Mitsui Fudosan is promoting disaster countermeasure drills and lectures, and business continuity planning (BCP).
-To ensure the safety of our employees and tenants, we implement training based on disaster countermeasure manuals and BCPs as part of our disaster countermeasures.
+To ensure the safety of our employees, tenants, and customers, we have formulated disaster countermeasure manuals and BCPs as part of our disaster countermeasures.